rrozzi-econ/An-evolutionary-analysis-on-narrative-selection/README.md

 The repository contains four netlogo code sections for the four different laws of motion and a netlogo interface which is standard for all laws of motion.

-*Note that in the code, we refer to naive agents as bayesians.
+*Note that in the code, we refer to standard agents as bayesians.